apokryphus/advanced-combat-system/README.md

   </div>

 ## 2. FISTS
-There are three options for fists, available for selection in the Main Menu:
+There are three options for fists, available for selection in the Main Settings menu:
 - Normal fists
 - Vampire claws
 - Shockwave fists